Options Strategies: Long Call

 When to Use?

-This strategy appeals to an investor who is generally more interested in the dollar amount of his initial investment and the leveraged financial reward that long calls can offer.
+The long call strategy appeals to an investor who is generally more interested in the dollar amount of his initial investment and the leveraged financial reward that long calls can offer.
 The primary motivation of this investor is to realize financial reward from an increase in price of the underlying security.
-Experience and precision are key to selecting the right option (expiration and/or strike price) for the most profitable result.
+Experience and precision are key to selecting the right long call option (expiration and/or strike price) for the most profitable result.
 In general, the more out-of-the-money the call is the more bullish the strategy, as bigger increases in the underlying stock price are required for the option to reach the break-even point.

 As Stock Substitute

-Note: Equity option holders do not enjoy the rights due stockholders – e.g., voting rights, regular cash or special dividends, etc. A call holder must exercise the option and take ownership of the underlying shares to be eligible for these rights.
+Note: Equity option holders do not enjoy the rights due stockholders – e.g., voting rights, regular cash or special dividends, etc. A long call option holder must exercise the option and take ownership of the underlying shares to be eligible for these rights.

 A long call option offers a leveraged alternative to a position in the stock.
 As the contract becomes more profitable, increasing leverage can result in large percentage profits because purchasing calls generally requires lower up-front capital commitment than with an outright purchase of the underlying stock.
 Long call contracts offer the investor a pre-determined risk.